Observability for Nonlinear Systems: Connecting Variational Dynamics, Lyapunov Exponents, and Empirical Gramians: Preliminaries and Definitions

 This assumption dictates that $\m{x}$ belongs to a compact set $\mc{X}$ along the system trajectory.
-This is not restrictive when considering nonlinear networks such as cyber-physical networks with bounded {state variable $\m{x}$.} {We introduce the continuous model~\eqref{eq:model_CT} to establish nonlinear observability concepts in Section~\ref{sec:Obs}.
+This is not restrictive when considering nonlinear networks such as cyber-physical networks with bounded state $\m{x}$.
+We introduce the continuous model~\eqref{eq:model_CT} to establish nonlinear observability concepts in Section~\ref{sec:Obs}.
 This enables the derivation of variational observability conditions and Proposition~\ref{prs:discrete_var}.
-Furthermore, numerical discretization of the continuous-time model renders a system amenable towards various SNS applications.}
+Furthermore, numerical discretization of the continuous-time model renders a system amenable towards various SNS applications.

 To that end, we consider a discrete-time nonlinear dynamical system without inputs, representing the action of the system dynamics evolving on the smooth manifold $\mathcal{M}$.
-We adopt the \textit{implicit Runge-Kutta} (IRK) method~\cite{Iserles2009} as the discretization method. {While there are myriad discretization methods for general nonlinear systems, IRK is utilized since it offers a wide range of applicability to systems with varying degrees of stiffness; refer to~\cite{Atkinson2011}.} The continuous-time system~\eqref{eq:model_CT} can be expressed in the following discrete-time form where $k\in\mbb{N}$ is the discrete-time index such that $\m x_k = \m x(kT)$ and $T > 0$ denotes the discretization period.
-The nonlinear mapping function $\tilde{\m{f}}(\cdot)\in \mathbb{R}^{n_x}$ represents the dynamics depicted by $\m{f}(\cdot)$ under the action of a discrete-time model.
-The nonlinear mapping function $\tilde{\m{f}}(\cdot)$ is defined for the IRK method as $\tilde{\m{f}}(\m{x}_k):= \tfrac{T}{4}\left(\m f(\m \zeta_{1,k+1})+3\m f(\m \zeta_{2,k+1})\right)$.
-Vectors $\m \zeta_{1,k+1},\m \zeta_{2,k+1}\in\mbb{R}^{n_x}$ are auxiliary for computing $\m x_{k+1}$ provided that $\m x_{k}$ is given. {Refer to Appendix~\ref{apdx:Runge-Kutta} for details on the IRK method's auxiliary vectors that are essential for analytically computing the Var-Gram.}
+We adopt the \textit{implicit Runge-Kutta} (IRK) method~\cite{Iserles2009} as the discretization method.
+While there are myriad discretization methods for general nonlinear systems, IRK is utilized since it offers a wide range of applicability to systems with varying degrees of stiffness; refer to~\cite{Atkinson2011}.
+The continuous-time system~\eqref{eq:model_CT} can be expressed in the following discrete-time form.